jeffreysorgen/golf-club-sensors/activity.md

 - add photo of battery/old phone arrangement
-- try _test-imu-sketch_ with battery arrangement
+- try _test-imu-sketch_ with battery arrangement (doesn't work! try new example)

 [*[ <-back to Overview ]*](README.md)
 [*[ (previous) Step One: The Accelerometer ]*](implementation.md/#step-one-the-accelerometer)